Hi! We see you’re using an ad-blocker. We’re fine with that and won’t stop you visiting the site.

 Night driving in London can be just as bad - traffic Jams.

 It has become a 'trend' to now carry out general maintenance and roadworks at night and on several occasions have found a section of the North Circular missing, I have had to 're-route' myself South into the city to get out to the East.
+Evil or Very Mad

-fair enough so i agree with the posts that these will be pretty pointless if it is virtually impossible to speed in london!
+fair enough Laughing so i agree with the posts that these will be pretty pointless if it is virtually impossible to speed in london!

 still, let's not forget this is a TRIAL that may not actually end p being used - look how long the blackwall tunnel specs have been on trial?!